Leyner-Andres-Bejarano-Palacios/spark_interview_preparation/README.md

 ### Theorical Question 1

-In a Spark application what is the driver program and do it get access to resources such as the the Spark executors
+In a Spark application what is the driver program and does it get access to resources such as the the Spark executors ?

 <details><summary><b>Answer</b></summary>
 Spark application consists of a driver program that is responsible for orchestrating parallel operations on the Spark cluster.
 The driver accesses the distributed components in the cluster—the Spark executors and cluster manager—through a SparkSession .